-Glaucoma is one of the leading causes of irreversible blindness worldwide and it affects more than 70 million people with approximately 10% being bilaterally blind[1].
+Glaucoma is one of the leading causes of irreversible blindness worldwide, and it affects more than 70 million people with approximately 10% being bilaterally blind[1].
 Glaucoma is an optic neuropathy characterized by the progressive degeneration of retinal ganglion cells[2-4].
-Degeneration of these nerves results in visual field defects, the optic disc cupping, and visual loss[5].
-The biological basis and pathologic mechanisms of glaucoma remain poorly understood and the factors contributing to its progression have not been fully described[6].
+Degeneration of these nerves results in visual field defects, optic disc cupping and visual loss[5].
+The biological basis and pathological mechanisms of glaucoma remain poorly understood, and the factors contributing to its progression have not been fully described[6].
 Slowing disease progression and preservation of quality of life are the main goals for glaucoma treatment.

 Currently, reduction of intraocular pressure (IOP) is the only proven method to treat glaucoma[7].
-Glaucoma filtering surgery is the most common treatment used to control intraocular pressure[8].
-Trabeculectomy is one of the effective surgical options, which creates a new drainage channel to filter aqueous humor from the anterior chamber to the outer surface of the sclera, resulting in the formation of a subconjunctival bleb and a decrease in IOP[9,10].
-However, the filter can fail if scar tissue forms between the conjunctiva/Tenon capsule and the sclera at the surgical site[11].
-Scar formation is most commonly due to the proliferation of fibroblasts, the synthesis of the extracellular matrix: mainly collagen synthesis and glucose glycan ammonia[12].
-In current clinical practice, first-line perioperative anti-proliferative drugs are 5-fluorouracil and Mitomycin-C (MMC).
+Glaucoma filtering surgery is the most common treatment used to control IOP[8].
+Trabeculectomy is an effective surgical option that creates a new drainage channel to filter aqueous humor from the anterior chamber to the outer surface of the sclera, resulting in the formation of a subconjunctival bleb and a decrease in IOP[9,10].
+However, the filter can fail if scar tissue forms between the conjunctiva/Tenon’s capsule and the sclera at the surgical site[11].
+Scar formation is most commonly due to the proliferation of fibroblasts and the synthesis of the extracellular matrix (mainly collagen synthesis and glucose glycan ammonia)[12].
+In current clinical practice, first-line perioperative antiproliferative drugs are 5-fluorouracil and mitomycin-C (MMC).
 MMC is an antitumor drug that inhibits fibroblast proliferation and alters conjunctival vascular epithelium[8].
 It has improved the success rate of filtration surgery.
-MMC is nonspecific and can increase the risk of severe side effects such as cornea toxicity reaction, conjunctival wound leak, low intraocular pressure, etc[13,14].
-Therefore, either more therapeutic agents that can alone or with MMC improve the reduction of bleb scarring and inhibit complications need to be investigated.
+MMC is nonspecific and can increase the risk of severe side effects such as cornea toxicity reaction, conjunctival wound leak, low IOP, etc[13,14].
+Therefore, therapeutic agents that can either alone or with MMC improve the reduction of bleb scarring and inhibit complications need to be investigated.

 In traditional Chinese medicine (TCM), the scar formation after glaucoma filtering surgery mostly belongs to Phlegm-heat.
 The Modified Cortex Mori Capsules (MCMC, Jiawei Sangbaipi Capsules) has been used to treat Phlegm-heat syndrome.
 The pharmaceutical composition of MCMC is based on the concept of TCM and can treat both the symptoms and the causes of glaucoma.
-It contains a combination of raw materials from herbs that can nourish vital energy, promote blood stasis and prevent bleeding, clear and/or soften phlegm, promote the absorption exudate, edema, and hemorrhage, reduce angiogenesis lesion, thereby improving functional filtering blebs formation.
+It contains a combination of raw materials from herbs that can nourish vital energy, promote blood stasis and prevent bleeding, clear and/or soften phlegm, promote the absorption exudate, edema, and hemorrhage and reduce angiogenesis lesion, thereby improving functional filtering bleb formation.
 From a contemporary biological point of view, the compounds in the pharmaceutical composition could also target oxidative stress and inflammation.
-In this study, we evaluate the clinical effects of MCMC, the pharmaceutical composition from TCM, in prevention scarring of the filtering bleb after trabeculectomy.
+In this study, we evaluate the clinical effects of MCMC on prevention scarring of the filtering bleb after trabeculectomy.

 MATERIALS AND METHODS